 On July 13, Halykov’s acquaintance asked him if he had passed the image on to the news outlet, and a few hours later, police in Ashgabat called Halykov and summoned him for questioning, the Turkmen.news statement said.
 The outlet then lost all contact with him, with the exception of a brief message on July 26, in which he explained that authorities had accused him of failing to repay a $5,000 loan from a friend.

-On September 15, 2020, the Bagtyýarlyk District Court in Ashgabat sentenced Halykov to four years in prison on fraud charges over the alleged loan, according to a report by Turkmen.news that December.
+On September 15, 2020, the Bagtyýarlyk District Court in Ashgabat sentenced Halykov to four years in prison on fraud charges over the alleged loan, according to a report by Turkmen.news that was published in December.
 The outlet learned of Halykov’s sentencing in October, but had refrained from covering it because law enforcement officers had falsely promised Halykov’s family that the journalist would be included in a batch of presidential pardons, that report said.
-Myatiev told CPJ that Halykov had remained in detention from July 13 to his sentencing.
+Myatiev told CPJ that Halykov had remained in detention from July 13 until his sentencing.

 Myatiev said he was sure the charges against Halykov were fabricated and in retaliation for his journalistic activity, adding that the World Health Organization delegation’s presence in Turkmenistan was no secret and had been covered by Turkmen state media, so he believed authorities pursued Halykov for his collaboration with a foreign, independent outlet.